 Sharon is active in academic service.
 She is currently a member of the Advisory Board of the Philippines Studies Group at the Association for Asian Studies (AAS), where she has chaired and co-organized panels in the organization’s annual meetings.
-She is also an occasional article reviewer for The Pacific Review, Journal of World-Systems Research, Journal of Ethnic and Migration Studies, and Latin American Research Review, and a contributing editor for Mobilizing Ideas and The Critical Refugee Studies Collective.
+She is also an occasional article reviewer for The Pacific Review, Journal of World-Systems Research, Journal of Ethnic and Migration Studies, Philippine Political Science Journal, and Latin American Research Review, and a contributing editor for Mobilizing Ideas and The Critical Refugee Studies Collective.

 While a graduate student at the University of Pittsburgh, Sharon organized events designed to supplement curricular learning, such as the Documentary Film Series on “Repression, Revolution, and Globalization” held from October-December 2010.
 She was also a resource person for the 2015 Professional Development Workshop Series, where she gave a talk on “Searching and Applying for Fellowships and Grants.”